 - Analyze your lack of motivation to find out what prevents you from moving forward,

-- Have a planner specifically for career goals, and write down everything you’re planning to achieve,
+- Have a planner specifically for career goals, and write down everything you’re planning to achieve, and

-2. Find support from those close to you
+Step #2: Find support from those close to you

 We’ve mentioned that a friend or a coworker who has similar goals as your own can be a good motivator.

-There is something in creating a “tribe” of like-minded people for the sheer support, resource sharing, and help they can provide each other.
-Additionally, it is great for accountability when you can’t keep your word.
+There is something in creating a “tribe” of like-minded people for the purpose of support, resource sharing, and helping each other grow.

-Therefore, if you have a problem acting on your resolutions and promises, then find someone who will hold you responsible for them.
+Therefore, if you have a problem acting on your resolutions and promises, find someone who will hold you responsible for them.

-4. Break down your goal into manageable pieces
+Step #3: Break down your goal into manageable pieces

-This way, you’ll have a better idea of the tasks that need to be completed to carry out your goal successfully.
+This way, you’ll have a better idea of the tasks that need to be completed to successfully reach your goal.

-To revisit our example above, in order to earn a programming certificate, you’ll need to complete tasks such as:
+For example, to earn a programming certificate, you’ll need to complete tasks such as:

-- Ensure you have a computer with an i5 processor or more
+- Ensure you have a computer with an i5 processor or higher

 - Balance your current job or classes with the programming course

 - Practice and do homework regularly